antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 A: Annotate this cohort with the mutations for each patient.

-In r2 you can easily with the somatic variation module annotate each sample with the mutation status in a cohort.
-So you can use all te mutations reporeted as already seen and take this to the geneexpression dataset(s).
-Below is pictured as you have already used in the previous excercises how you can use these tracks (annotations) to find differentially expressed genes.
-Imagine the endless hours you can spend to find DEG genes you can find with performing these tests when you combine information of the genomic data together with the geneexpression data.
+In r2 you can easily use the somatic variation module annotate each sample with the mutation status in a cohort.
+So you can use all te mutations reported seen and take this to the geneexpression dataset(s).
+Below is pictured, as you have already used in the previous excercises how you can use these tracks (annotations) to find differentially expressed genes.
+Imagine the endless hours you can spend to find DEG genes you can find with performing these tests when you combine information of the genomic data together with the gene expression data.

 ![](_static/images/MolOncCRC/mutation_track_usage.png "mutation_track_usage.png")